HebID: Detecting Social Identities in Hebrew-language Political Text: Dataset

 \section{Dataset}

-To sample sentences for annotation, we compiled a corpus of Facebook posts by Israeli members of parliament, political parties, and viable party candidates, posted in the equivalent timeframe of the survey (Dec.
+To sample sentences for annotation, we compiled a corpus of Facebook posts by Israeli members of parliament, political parties, and viable party candidates, posted during the same timeframe as the survey (Dec.
 2018 to Apr.
 2021).
-This corpus comprises 64,174 posts containing 375,718 sentences.
-Our annotated dataset contains 5,536 Hebrew-language sentences sampled from the Facebook posts corpus.
+This corpus comprises 64K posts containing 375K sentences.
+Our annotated dataset contains 5,536 Hebrew-language sentences sampled from 4.8K unique Facebook posts.
 Each sentence is annotated with 12 binary annotations according to whether it expresses a given identity.
 The dataset is split into a training set (70\%), validation set (15\%) and test set (15\%).